MAPC/youth_match/README.md

 - PostgreSQL and PostGIS (this can be done via the [Postgres app](http://postgresapp.com/))

 2. Clone the repository, `cd` into it, and `bundle install`.
-3. Set up the database by running `rake db:create`, then `rake db:migrate`.
+3. Set up the database by running `rake db:create`, then `rake db:migrate`, then `rake import:grid`.

 > Database tasks run differently than they do in Rails, because we're not using Rails as a framework.
 For example, you won't be able to chain commands like you can in Rails, such as `rake db:create db:migrate`.
 Read the database.rake file to see how the database tasks work.